Rejean-McCormick/Rejean-McCormick/README.md

 ## Konnaxion · knowledge & civic platform

-**Konnaxion** is the software implementation of KOA’s “knowledge platform”:
+**Konnaxion** is the software implementation of kOA’s “knowledge platform”:

 - Connects learning, R&D, consultations, and cultural projects into one workspace
 - Links out to existing OER catalogs, maker libraries, and civic tools instead of duplicating them